Advertiser Type: Breeder

-The fact that you’re considering adopting, or buying a new puppy or dog is an important decision and one that should not be taken lightly.
-Your new pet will solely rely on you in many ways, so it's important that you’re 100% committed before hand.
-You can do further reading about caring for dogs and their wellbeing in our pet advice section.
-You can also find out more information about the Shar Pei dog breed by visiting the Shar Pei Dog Breed Information.
+Adopting, or buying a new puppy or dog is an important decision and big responsibility.
+As an owner, you will solely responsible for the welfare of your new pet and will also be financially committed.
+Before you decide to buy or adopt you must ensure that you’re 100% committed beforehand.
+For further information on caring for puppies and dogs, please visit our pet advice section.
+You can also find out more information about the Shar Pei breed by visiting the Shar Pei Dog Breed Information.

 Mypetzilla conducts various checks on advertisers on this site, but are unable to confirm that all are genuine.
 So please make sure you visit the advertiser at their home and verify this yourself.

 It is very important that you check the health of your puppy or dog before you decide to adopt or buy.
 A responsible seller will fully understand the need and therefore fully cooperate with assisting in the checking the health of the puppy.
 Majority of sellers will agree that you can return the puppy or dog within 48 hours should they have any health issues.
 Mypetzilla recommends taking your puppy or dog to the vet for a health check as soon as you take them home.
 If the puppy has already had a health check by the seller’s veterinary practice, then they should provide you with the legitimate paperwork to support this.
 It is also worth ringing the vet to confirm everything beforehand.